waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 You can test your stories' dependency by changing the order of scenarios and verify they still function as before.

-## Use tabular representation for multiple parameters
+## Use tabular representation for complex input
 Scenarios may include multiple parameters or complex data which may not fit into a single step properly.
 Expressing such parameters in a tabular format makes your scenarios much readable and isolates the scenario's steps from their actual input.

 Before: